-This research, undertaken by researchers at the National Institute for Health Research (NIHR), used data made available via the Office for National Statistics (ONS) Secure Research Service (SRS), which is being expanded and improved with ADR UK funding.
+This research, undertaken by researchers at City, University of London and funded by the National Institute for Health Research, used data made available via the Office for National Statistics (ONS) Secure Research Service (SRS), which is being expanded and improved with ADR UK funding.

 When babies are born in England and Wales, data about them is recorded in three separate systems: